bentomhall/nih-system/homebrewery/character-creation.md

 You can't have more than one familiar at a time.
 If you perform the summoning ritual while you already have a familiar, you can cause it to adopt a new form.
 Choose one of the forms from the above list.
 Your familiar transforms into the chosen creature.

 Finally, when you cast a spell with a range of touch, your familiar can deliver the spell as if it had cast the spell.
 Your familiar must be within 100 feet of you, and it must use its reaction to deliver the spell when you cast it.
 If the spell requires an attack roll, you use your attack modifier for the roll.

+{{note
+##### Your Familiar is a Person
+Each time you summon your familiar, you get the same creature, regardless of the form given.
+You give it orders, but it is still an NPC with thoughts and desires.
+It won't disobey or betray you...but may grumble.
+}}

+\column
 #### Boon-blade

 You can use your *eldritch blast* to create a magical weapon of solidified aether in your hand.
 It takes the form and statistics of any melee weapon.
 You have proficiency with this weapon even if you normally would not.
 You make spell attacks, not melee attacks with this weapon.
 You can apply blast effects to it by expending AET as normal.
 The first time you hit with this weapon on a turn, the damage dealt is equal to your *eldritch blast* damage instead of the normal weapon damage if this would be greater.